AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 Awesome!
 You've now created four icons.

-Before we move on, I want to discuss some SVG attributes that I kept hidden from you until now.
+Before we move on, I want to discuss some more SVG attributes.

 #### `stroke-linejoin` and `stroke-linecap`